quangbahoa/tinix-bazi/README.en.md

 ## 🌟 Introduction

-**Huyền Cơ Bát Tự** is a full-featured Chinese metaphysics platform for Four Pillars of Destiny (BaZi / 八字) analysis.
+**Viet Lac So** is a full-featured Chinese metaphysics platform for Four Pillars of Destiny (BaZi / 八字) analysis.
 It combines traditional calculation algorithms with artificial intelligence (AI) to deliver in-depth life readings.
 The system supports both Solar and Lunar calendars, Heavenly Stems & Earthly Branches conversion, and Five Elements analysis following Eastern astrology principles.

 ---